Final Platform Layer 1.0.0

 The targeted backend.

-It is recommended to use the default fplAudioBackendType_Auto which uses the first supported audio backend.
+It is recommended to use the default fplAudioBackendType_Auto which tries all audio backends until a suitable is found.

 Warning